TeachinArt.com

 Week 5

 Porcelain is very susceptible to detail.
 As the "Diva of Clay" it is necessary to pay attention to those details.
-During this class the whole course begins to fall into place.
+During this class, the whole course begins to fall into place and students will see why they should learn how to do things, but also why it is needed to do things in a specific way.
+This ceramic school teaches potters the how and why reasons.

 Week 6

-Glazing ad firing of porcelain are the final actions to ensure success with porcelain.
+Glazing and firing of porcelain are the final actions to ensure success with porcelain.
 With the right approaches, it becomes easy to obtain beautiful porcelain objects.

-• How to get a smooth touch and feeling of porcelain after the firing in the kiln
+• How to get a smooth and soft feeling on the porcelain after the firing in the kiln.

 Registration policy